A 5-foot feminist dynamo with a soft heart and strong stomach who is passionate about making a difference in people’s lives.

 She was the ONA nominee for an Independent Assessment Committee investigating issues in the hemodialysis unit at Humber River Hospital, a panelist at the Joint Sector Meeting plenary session on grievance preparation, and a member of the ONA Provincial Elections Committee.

-Preocanin’s education and skills in labour relations has enabled her to provide solid leadership in advocating on behalf of ONA members.
+Preocanin’s education and skills in labour relations has enabled her to provide solid leadership in advocating on behalf of CFNU members.

-“With more than two decades of leadership experience with ONA, I am well positioned to bring my skills and unique capabilities to serve as Region 4 Vice President.
-I look forward to successfully representing our members with the passion and leadership they deserve,” she says.
+“With more than two and a half decades of leadership experience with ONA, I am well positioned to bring my skills and unique capabilities to continue to serve as Secretary-Treasurer with CFNU.